qwerty-fr/qwerty-fr/README.md

 **Automatic install**:

 - Download the [QWERTY-fr layout](https://github.com/qwerty-fr/qwerty-fr/releases/latest) PKG.
 - Do a right click on it and then click on `Open`.
-Follow the installation process
+Follow the installation process.
 - Go to `System Preferences` > `Keyboard`, click `+`, scroll down to `Others` and add `qwerty-fr`.
 - Restart macOS (if you don't some characters won't work).

 **Manual install**:

-- Download the [QWERTY-fr layout](https://github.com/qwerty-fr/qwerty-fr/releases/latest) ZIP file and extract **qwerty-fr.bundle** to :
+- Download the [QWERTY-fr layout](https://github.com/qwerty-fr/qwerty-fr/releases/latest) ZIP file and extract **qwerty-fr.bundle** to:
   - `/Library/Keyboard Layouts/` to install for all users.
   - `~/Library/Keyboard Layouts/` for user-local installation.
 - Go to `System Preferences` > `Keyboard`, click `+`, scroll down to `Others` and add `qwerty-fr`.